 By Kathleen Lewis

 How many of you have asked yourself that question?
 I know I have.
 Many times.
-Not only when I worked the “9-5″ jobs, but also while I worked in what I thought was my desired work-at-home niche.
+Not only when I worked the “9-5” jobs, but also while I worked in what I thought was my desired work-at-home niche.
 I realized changes had to be made if I wanted to continue with my dream of working at home.
 So, after a ton of soul-searching and a bit of self-discovery, I no longer have the feeling of burnout.
 How did I overcome this feeling?
-By following these 10 tips:
+By following these ten tips for avoiding work-at-home burnout.

 This may take some time, but finding out which hours of the day you are most productive will allow you to feel like you have accomplished a ton of work.
 I like to work for a few hours, take a break to do non-work stuff, then put in a few more hours of work.
 Cutting my work hours into segments helps me be more productive.
 But, and a big but, I don't do any housework, homework, or personal tasks during my set work hours.